 A Bill of Lading is a very crucial document in international trade.
 It serves as a receipt, as well as the contractual undertaking between the carrier and the shipper.
 Once both parties sign the BOL as it is, the bill of lading becomes Clean BoL.
 However, if the carrier makes some comments about the quality or quantity of the cargo in the Bill of Lading, then we call it the Soiled Bill of Lading.

-It is crucial that when the shipment is loaded onto the ship, or in a container, it is in normal condition.
+It is crucial that it is in normal condition when the shipment is loaded onto the ship or in a container.
 But, if the shipment seems wrong or faulty, then it shouldn’t be on the ship.
 This is because it might be a waste of time to deliver a shipment that a buyer may reject.
 It is also possible that the consignee or consignor may accuse the carrier of damaging the goods.

 There are also cases when the carrier may allow damage or incomplete shipment knowingly.
 In such scenarios, it is crucial for the carrier to mention the condition of the goods in the BoL.
-Because in absence of such declaration or mention on BOL the entire responsibility falls back on the carrier.
-Therefore, when a carrier does this that is when the carrier indicates the defect in the goods etc, the Bill of Lading is no longer remains a ‘clean bill.
-Rather it becomes a Soiled Bill of Lading.
+Because in the absence of such declaration or mention on BOL, the entire responsibility falls back on the carrier.
+Therefore, when a carrier does this, that is when the carrier indicates the defect in the goods, etc., the Bill of Lading no longer remains a ‘clean bill.
+Instead, it becomes a Soiled Bill of Lading.

 Soiled Bill of Lading – What it is?